crispab/crisp-dna/_docs/decisions.md

 > **Example:** If the board is considering to raise the Membership fee, the board drives that question, and therefore gets to pick the decision process.

-> **Example:** If I want Product Space to collaborate with company X, then I’m the one driving that question and I pick the decision process.
+> **Example:** If I want Organa to collaborate with company X, then I’m the one driving that question and I pick the decision process.

 How do I pick a decision process?